 Mountaineering in Sikkim has been introduced very recently.
-Government of Sikkim opened few alpine peaks for climbing as a new step to promote quality adventure tourism in Sikkim.
-Mountaineering season in Sikkim starts from April to June, and September to November, when daytime temperature at most altitude are quite comfortable.
-Above 4000m in the morning and evening the temperature will be considerably lower and can drop to around -20 degree Celsius.
-Usually day time temperatures are pleasant but nights are very cold above 5000m.
-Temperature are milder in spring but there can be more snow around.
-Mid April, June through last week of September, to first week of December, is the safest and the best time for climbing and mountaineering as well as for trekking in Sikkim.
+The government of Sikkim opened a few alpine peaks for climbing as a new step to promote quality adventure tourism in Sikkim.
+Mountaineering season in Sikkim starts from April to June, and from September to November when the daytime temperatures at most altitudes are quite comfortable.
+Above 4000m in the morning and evening, the temperature will be considerably lower and can drop to around -20 degrees Celsius.
+Usually, daytime temperatures are pleasant but nights are very cold above 5000m.
+Temperature is milder in spring but there can be more snow around.
+Mid-April, June through the last week of September, to the first week of December, is the safest and the best time for climbing and mountaineering as well as for trekking in Sikkim.

 Doug Freshfield was one of the early mountaineers to visit this area.
 His book “Round Khangchendzonga” is a classic record of all the areas in North Sikkim.
 In West Sikkim, peaks like Kabru (7338m) were climbed in 1935 by C.R.
 Cook.
 Others like Kokthang and Rathong were climber much later.
 Even now some peaks have not been climbed from Sikkim side, though ascents have been made from Nepal.
 Northern Sikkim consists of Zemu glacier and valleys from which rises the third highest mountain of the world – Khangchendzonga.
 Pual Baur and his German team repeatedly attempted to climb it via its eastern approaches before the Second World War.
 Ultimately the Indian Army Team made subsequent repeat ascents.
 There are many peaks around Khanchendzonga like Simvo and Siniolchu, which are tempting and an open invitation to climbers.

-This 15 nights and 16 days itinerary takes the travelers to the comprehensive and hair-rousing trek to Mount Jopuno.
-The tour is perfect for the trekkers with an inclination towards nature’s opulence along with for those who want to satiate their adrenaline rush in the midst of virgin ambiance.
+This 15 nights and 16 days itinerary takes the travellers on the comprehensive and hair-rousing trek to Mount Jopuno.
+The tour is perfect for the trekkers with an inclination towards nature’s opulence along with for those who want to satiate their adrenaline rush in the midst of virgin ambience.